NicholasSeward/JitScript/README.md

 - **Overflow Behavior:** Incrementing `0xFF` wraps around to `0x00`; decrementing `0x00` wraps around to `0xFF`.
 - **Printing Constraints:** Only values between `0x20` (space) and `0x7E` (`~`) are printed.
 - **Empty Deque:** Peeking or popping from an empty deque will.
+- **Last Value:** Every time a new last value is stored, the previous last value becomes the second-to-last value.

 ---